radi0sus/cal-mb/README.md

 - `f` is the mean of `f` calculated with $\Delta E_Q$ from ⁵⁷Fe divided by the difference of the single Lorentz functions form the outermost to the innermost pair (see also comment in the script).
 - `vmax` is  `f * 127.5` in case of 256 channels.
+- In case of unfolded data, the error can be estimated from the differences in the intensities of the left-hand side and right-hand side sub-spectra.
+The weighting for χ² and red. χ² is 1 / (mean standard deviation).
+  The mean standard deviation is the square root of the mean variance of two times the intensities of the left-hand side and right-hand side data pairs which are supposed to be equal. χ² should be close to the number of data points and red. χ² should close to 1 in case of a good fit.
+  Please note that the calibration parameters are mainly derived from channel or velocity data (x-values), while only errors from intensity data or counts (y-values) are taken into account for the weigths of χ² and red. χ².
+- R-squared is calculated by 1 - variance(residual * mean standard deviation) / variance(intensities),
+  because R-squared is calculated wrongly by lmfit in case of weights.
+- All other values and errors are calculated with `lmfit`.
 - The script has not been tested with raw data from 1024 channel multi-channel analyzers.